-I’ve covered the Cannes Film Festival, the Oscars, the Sundance Film Festival, the Toronto International Film Festival and San Diego Comic Con, as well as Nelson Mandela’s 90th Birthday Concert in New York, and the Royal Wedding and the Queen’s Jubilee in London, to name a few.
+I’ve interviewed the likes of Oprah, Tom Cruise, Will Smith, Forest Whitaker, Hugh Jackman, Sarah-Jessica Parker, Joaquin Phoenix and yes, Meryl Streep.
+I cover the Cannes Film Festival, the Oscars, the Sundance Film Festival, the Toronto International Film Festival and San Diego Comic Con, and have covered one-off memorable events, like Nelson Mandela’s 90th Birthday Concert in New York and the Royal Wedding (both Prince William’s and Prince Harry’s) and the Queen’s Jubilee in London, to name a few.

 In 2007, I received the Nedbank Arts Journalist of the Year award, and in 2013, I was a finalist in the National Arts Festival/BASA Arts Journalism Awards.

 My writing has appeared in The Hollywood Reporter, Billboard, Deadline, Glamour, CNN, Mail and Guardian, The Times of London, City Press, GQ, Marie Claire and the Sunday Times.
 I’ve produced and presented TV inserts for The Showbiz Report, V-Entertainment TV and the current affairs show 3rd Degree.
 For 13 years, I reported regularly for Eyewitness News, a major news network in South Africa, where I created the position of entertainment journalist.
 When I moved to the US, I created yet another role for myself — that of US Correspondent, covering the US elections, hurricanes, mass shootings and UN gatherings, which has given me a greater sense and understanding of the world around me (though, sometimes, I don’t think I’ll ever understand human beings).